writemycdr logo

 At least three years of relevant experience and/or relevant vendor certification may substitute for the formal qualifications listed above.
 In some instances relevant experience and/or on-the-job training may be required in addition to the formal qualification.

-Task Include:
+Tasks Include:

-• installing, maintaining, repairing and diagnosing malfunctions of microwave, telemetry, multiplexing, satellite and other radio and electromagnetic wave communication systems
+• Installing, maintaining, repairing and diagnosing malfunctions of microwave, telemetry, multiplexing, satellite and other radio and electromagnetic wave communication systems.

-• configuring and integrating network and telecommunications technology with computer software, hardware, desktops, peripherals, databases and operating systems
+• Configuring and integrating network and telecommunications technology with computer software, hardware, desktops, peripherals, databases and operating systems

-• developing and recording logs of the details, locations and status of inventories, parts, equipment and instruments and maintaining the documentation of communication policies, procedures, guidelines and regulations, and quality standards
+• Developing and recording logs of the details, locations and status of inventories, parts, equipment and instruments and maintaining the documentation of communication policies, procedures, guidelines and regulations, and quality standards.

-• providing technical advice and information, and monitoring the performance of complex telecommunications networks and equipment
+• Providing technical advice and information, and monitoring the performance of complex telecommunications networks and equipment.